mikeyjwilliams/Sprint-Challenge-Applied-Javascript/README.md

 2. What is an event?

+event is something triggered by the user action, click, key press, etc.

 3. What is an event listener?

 4. Why would we convert a NodeList into an Array?